Kristify/docs/docs/GettingStarted/configuration.md

 * discord
 * googleChat

-Along with the type you also have to supply a URL.
+Along with the type you also have to supply a URL, and on events it will fire.

+The available events are:

+* purchase
+* invalid

+The purchase event is trigged on a purchase, while invalid is triggered on a invalid purchase.

 Please see the example below: